Updated: October 1, 2025

 How Much Workers' Comp Insurance Do I Need in Mississippi?

-In Mississippi, businesses with five or more employees must carry workers' compensation insurance.
+In Mississippi, businesses with five or more employees must get workers' compensation insurance.
 This coverage ensures employees receive medical care and wage replacement benefits if they suffer work-related injuries or illnesses.

-Employers who fail to maintain proper coverage face fines up to $1,000 per employee for each day of non-compliance.
+Employers who fail to maintain proper coverage face fines up to $1,000 per employee for each day of non-compliance, unless you're exempted from having workers' comp.
 The state may also pursue misdemeanor charges.

 minusSign icon